Boris Johnson suffers heavy defeat in House of Lords over pensions triple lock

 PA

-But the successful amendment would leave it to the Work and Pensions Secretary to make “appropriate” adjustments on the fly to compensate for the Covid-19 pandemic, but leave the earnings link in place.
+But the successful amendment would leave it to the work and pensions secretary to make “appropriate” adjustments on the fly to compensate for the Covid-19 pandemic, but leave the earnings link in place.

 Labour's shadow work and pensions secretary Jonathan Reynolds said: “The government made a promise to the British people that they would keep the pensions triple lock.
 I am grateful that peers voted to keep an accurate link with earnings.